-Founded by a group of Victorian amateur naturalists, the Birmingham Natural History Society has played a leading role over the years in the study of natural history in the Midland Region, and beyond.
+Founded by a group of Victorian amateur naturalists in 1858, the Birmingham Natural History Society has played a leading role over the years in the study of natural history in the Midland Region, and beyond.
 The society has long standing links with local universities and is in touch with regional wildlife trusts and with kindred bodies through the country.

 Membership is open to all who are interested in natural history, whether amateur or professional, and beginners are as welcome as experienced naturalists.
 We keep the annual membership subscription low, (£6).